anne-d-wic/industrial-maintenance-powerbi-dashboard/README.md

 # Industrial Maintenance Analytics Dashboard

 ## Project Overview
 This project simulates an industrial maintenance environment and turns raw operational data into a structured analytics workflow built across Python, SQL Server, and Power BI.

 The dashboard is designed for maintenance and operations stakeholders who need to monitor downtime, maintenance cost, request volume, machine performance, and technician-level execution patterns.

 The final solution follows a clear analytics pipeline:

-1. Python generates realistic source data.
+1. Python generates realistic source data
-2. SQL Server transforms and models the data into reporting-ready views.
+2. SQL Server transforms and models the data into reporting-ready views
-3. Power BI consumes the SQL views through a cleaned semantic model and delivers interactive business reporting.
+3. Power BI consumes the SQL views through a cleaned semantic model and delivers interactive business reporting

 This project was intentionally upgraded from a flat-file dashboard into a more credible end-to-end BI workflow so that the analytical logic is distributed in a realistic way across the stack rather than concentrated only inside Power BI.

 ## Business Objective
 The dashboard answers three operational questions:

 1. How much maintenance activity, downtime, and cost is the organization absorbing over time?